otrv4/otrv4/otrv4.md

 Previous chain message number (INT)
   This should be set with sender's pn.

-Ratchet id (INT)
-  This should be set with sender's i.

 Message id (INT)
   This should be set with sender's j.